aws/aws-cdk/packages/@aws-cdk/aws-s3-assets/README.md

 greatly improve performance.

 If the bundling output contains a single archive file (zip or jar) it will be uploaded to S3 as-is and will not be zipped.
-Otherwise it will be zipped.
+Otherwise the contents of the output directory will be zipped and the zip file will be uploaded to S3.

 This behavior can be changed by setting the `bundling.packaging` option: